andrew-j-abbate/CAVEMEN/README.md

 # CAVEMEN
 Connectibility Affordance Verification, Modeling, and Enumeration (CAVEMEN)

-This repository contains the CAVEMEN tool, XML schema, and case-study models described in the IEEE Transactions on Human-Machine Systems article "A formal approach to connectibility affordances" (under review).
+This repository contains the CAVEMEN tool, XML schema, and case study models described in the IEEE Transactions on Human-Machine Systems article "A formal approach to connectibility affordances."

 To run CAVEMEN, open the file cavemen.html in Chrome 68+, Safari 11+, Firefox 61+, or Edge 42+.